What will happen if one is convicted of a traffic ticket in New York?

 You can expect a fine from the court, a surcharge, points on your driver’s license, and possibly an additional fine from the DMV, along with a temporary license suspension.

 If you are accumulate 11 points for traffic convictions in an 18-month period, the New York Department of Motor Vehicles may suspend or revoke your license.
 (The 18 months count from day of violation, how long you push it off, until you are convicted makes no difference.)
-Law law in the State of NY!
-Driver Improvement (of dmv) now keeps traffic convictions on your record for up to 25 years, to see if you are a safe driver.
+A new law under the State of NYS Driver Improvement (of dmv) now keeps traffic convictions on your record for up to 25 years, to see if you are a safe driver.
 This law in already in affect, and is retroactive.
 To see the full DMV list of rules and regulations see here.

-How many points does one get for a ticket?
+How many points does one get for a traffic ticket in New York?
 It depends on what the ticket is for.

 Your license will only be restored if you do not have too many safety factors.
 Safety factors are a complex system the Driver Improvement Board uses to see if you are a safe driver.